-I shipped these mini camping cookies to a mini camper at sleep-away summer camp.
+These fun mini camping cookies are perfect to ship to your little campers.
 (Tips on how to ship cookies below!)

 mini camping cookies